md-hisyam/Security-Analyst/Splunk-SPL.md

 # SPLUNK: Exploring SPL
-This project is part of Tryhackme Labs to learn and explore the basics of the Search Processing Language
+This project is part of Tryhackme Labs to learn and explore the Splunk's Search Processing Language

 ## Chapter 1: Search and Reporting App Overview
 Search & Reporting App is the default interface used to search and analyze the data on the Splunk Home page.
 It has various functionalities that assist analysts in improving the search experience.